deadcoast/Robo_Rx/README.md

 ## Architecture Design

-Robo Claud is built with the following architectural principles:
+Robo Rx is built with the following architectural principles:

 1. **Modularity**: Each core component focuses on a specific aspect of functionality
 2. **Asynchronous Processing**: Extensive use of async/await for non-blocking operations